methylpentane/Annotationary/README.md

 ___
 #### 1. Prepare environment
 At first, this code safely run at Windows.
-Although this is python code, we not recommend Linux and mac because they don't run this code properly.
+Although this is python code, we do not recommend Linux and mac because they don't run this code properly.

 And you need:
 - python3